-- (1) Each petroleum tenure holder must, on or before the relevant time, lodge an underground water impact report at the following office (the relevant office)- - (a) the office of the department for lodging underground water impact reports, as stated in a gazette notice by the chief executive; or - (b) if no office is gazetted under paragraph (a)-the office of the chief executive. - (2) An underground water impact report- - (a) must comply with section 257; and - (b) may relate to the exercise of underground water rights for 1 or more petroleum tenures, held by the same person, or by different persons. - (3) In this section-
+- (a) the office of the department for lodging underground water impact reports, as stated in a gazette notice by the chief executive; or - (b) if no office is gazetted under paragraph (a)-the office of the chief executive. - (2) An underground water impact report- - (a) must comply with section 257; and - (b) may relate to the exercise of underground water rights for 1 or more petroleum tenures or 1923 Act petroleum tenures, held by the same person, or by different persons. - (3) In this section-